thomasbcox/assessment-tracker-clean/README.md

 - **Type-safe builders** with full TypeScript support
 - **Database cleanup utilities** for proper test isolation

+**Service Layer Test Policy:**
+- All service layer tests must use a real in-memory SQLite database and the test data builder system.
+- **Mocking the database or ORM in service layer tests is strictly forbidden and enforced by ESLint.**
+- See [TESTING.md](TESTING.md) for details on the policy and enforcement.

 **Usage Example:**
 ```typescript
 const builder = createSimpleTestDataBuilder(db);